longhornbuckle/linalg/README.md

 Linear Algebra implementation
 ==========================================
-This repository is intended to explore a possible implementation of a math vector, matrix, and tensor using [P0009](https://github.com/kokkos/mdspan)'s reference implementation for C++23 mdspan and incorporating C++20 concepts and constraints.
+This repository is intended to explore a possible implementation of a math vector, matrix, and tensor using [P0009](https://github.com/kokkos/mdspan)'s reference implementation for C++23 mdspan and incorporating C++20 concepts.

 In Work
 -------